 As construction inspectors our willingness to continue to deepen our expertise as life long learners is both required and rewarded.
 It is a field where we can see the impact of our skills on the world and of our reputations on our careers.

 - Five years of training at no cost to you.

 - Paid employment while you learn the trade.

 - High intensity classes to grow your expertise.

 February 3, 2022

 To view the next scheduled orientation and to register to attend, select a session below.

-Note that registration will open two days prior to the date of the orientation.
+Note that registration will open the Monday prior to the date of the orientation.